jundalisay/superb/content/en/maharlika/history/pigafetta/simplified-pigafetta3.md

 ---
+heading: Part 3
-title: "Pigafetta Part 3: Magellan's Men in Mindanao"
+title: "Magellan's Men in Zamboanga del Norte, Palawan, and Brunei"
 date: 2020-07-10
 image: /photos/medieval/magellan.jpg
-description: "We simplify Pigafetta's accounts to make historical facts easier to understand"
+description: "Then we came to a large island [Mindanao], at a port called Chipit and met its king Raja Calanao"
 icon: /icons/sun.png
 ---